Reality is measured. Not estimated.

 Three audiences today.
 The list grows as the sensor catalog grows.

-Deploy a Genesis 300 node and move from intermittent audit assumptions to continuous hardware-signed verification.
+Deploy a Hex Node and move from intermittent audit assumptions to continuous hardware-signed verification.
 Sub-acre deployments become viable when field telemetry is continuously signed and queryable.

 Cost framing: Traditional verification often carries $20,000–$50,000+ per-project audit overhead.
-Mālama targets single-digit dollar MRV cost per tCO2e at scale, depending on project size and sensor density.
+Mālama targets single-digit-dollar MRV cost per tCO₂e at scale, with unit economics that improve as sensor density grows.
+These are protocol targets, not current realized costs.

 AI Compute & Data Center Teams

-Hardware-verified scope 1 data ready for SEC climate disclosure, EU CSRD, and SBTi reporting.
-Scope 3 support for businesses consuming AI compute services.
-Stop estimating at the meter; start measuring at the rack.
+Hardware-verified Scope 2 data ready for SEC climate disclosure, EU CSRD, and SBTi reporting.
+Scope 3 inputs for everyone procuring AI compute services.
+Stop estimating at the meter.
+Start measuring at the rack.

-Scope 1: Direct measurement of electrical load per inference.
+Scope 2: Direct measurement of grid electricity consumed per inference.

-Scope 3 support: Hardware data supports upstream emissions calculations for AI buyers.
+Scope 3 support: Hardware-signed data supports upstream emissions attribution for AI buyers.

 Hex Node Validators

-Run a Hex Node in an H3 cell and validate carbon SaveCards, AI compute packets, and future physical-world data types.
-Earn MLMA verification yield, uptime multipliers, and governance weight in the Mālama DAO.
+Run a Hex Node in an H3 cell and validate carbon SaveCards, AI compute attestations, and future physical-world data types.
+Earn MLMA rewards on a milestone-vested schedule tied to continuous operation, with uptime multipliers, geographic multipliers, and governance weight in the Mālama DAO.

 Carbon dMRV is the production reference.
 AI compute is next.

-Sensor stream live today on Cardano preprod.
+The sensor stream is live today on Cardano preprod.
 Mainnet SaveCard minting is paused pending audit completion and migration (target Q2 2026).
-Recent transactions below are the latest involving the Mālama preprod wallet from our indexers.
+The transactions below are the latest involving the Mālama preprod wallet, queried from the public indexer.
+Each row opens in Cardanoscan.

 Why the next vertical after carbon is AI.